RuanF7/RuanF7/README.md

 - 🔭 I’m currently looking for an internship or a junior dev position
-- 🌱 I’m currently learning Database, MongoDB NoSQL
+- 🌱 I’m currently learning Java
 - 😄 Pronouns: him/his

 ###